 This is a rank that is only used during the time of war.
-The Commanding Officer must be equal or of higher rank than the opposing commanding armies from other nations.
-The last officer to hold this rank was during and after WWII.
+The Commanding Officer must be of equal or higher rank than the opposing commanding armies from other nations.
+The last officer to hold this rank served during and after WWII.

 The five-star General of the Army is the highest rank in the Army.
 It is represented by five stars, one for each military service.
 Although it is still part of the military service rank system, no officer has been promoted to it since the rank was created during World War II.

 As a Private, an enlisted member joins the Army.
 Enlisted recruits advance to Private First Class after finishing basic training.
 The next significant step up is to Noncommissioned Officer.